 Chances are, the loan holder will have made several attempts to contact you either through email, snail mail, or telephone calls.
-Whether you missed these attempts accidentally or on purpose, the lack of response results in a default status.
+Whether you missed these attempts accidentally or were simply unable to pay them, lack of responses results in a default status.

 What happens during a default: